yavuztas/java-spring-fundamentals/README.md

 You can see [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) in wikipedia for details.
 #### Open Closed Principal
 #### 1. What is OCP?
 Open Closed Principal in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
-Doing **modifications** here is thought for changing the existing codes of premade modules, classes, etc. On the other hand, what is mentioned when we say **extensions** is adding new classes, modules or even functions without touching the rest of the code base.
+Doing **modifications** here is thought for changing the existing codes of pre-made modules, classes, etc. On the other hand, what is mentioned when we say **extensions** is adding new classes, modules or even functions without touching the rest of the code base.

 Some implications of modification:
-* Leads to unexpected bugs, especially in projects which does not have enough test coverage.
 * Increase fragility, decrease maintainability.
 * Causes strictly tight modules and classes.
+* Leads to unexpected bugs, especially in projects which does not have enough test coverage.

 A clear example to show a piece of code which will probably need modifications later on:
 ```java